Francisco Igea

-Francisco Igea Arisqueta (born 17 April 1964) is a Spanish politician of the Citizens party.
-A doctor by profession, he led the party in the 2019 Castilian-Leonese regional election, and became vice president of the Junta of Castile and León after forming a government with the People's Party leader Alfonso Fernández Mañueco.
-In the 2022 election, his party lost all their seats except his own.
-He was previously a member of the Congress of Deputies (2015–2019) and came runner-up in his party's 2020 leadership election.
+Francisco Igea Arisqueta (born 17 April 1964) is a Spanish politician who was a member of the Citizens party between 2016 and 2023.

+A doctor by profession, he was a member of the Congress of Deputies (2016–2019).
+He led his party in the 2019 Castilian-Leonese regional election, and became vice president of the Junta of Castile and León after forming a government with the People's Party leader Alfonso Fernández Mañueco.